 *To prevent the incredible disappointment of a jar breaking under pressure, always use canning quality jars like Mason or Kerr and even consider using a new jar, not one that has been used for canning many times over the years.

-Can I use cheap vodka?
+Can I use cheap vodka to make vanilla extract?

 Yes, but I don’t use the cheapest and here’s why.
 Pricier vodka means cleaner taste which results in faster, more amazing vanilla extract.
 However, if you want to make it with the cheapest vodka, just plan on letting it hang out longer in your cupboard for a richer, vanilla taste.
 I’m partial to red label Smirnoff.
-Rich Lum, AKA Famous Instant Pot Master Chef (have you heard of him) often times uses Tito’s brand vodka which is pricier but has a very clean taste so the vanilla can shine through.
+Rich Lum, AKA Famous Instant Pot Master Chef (have you heard of him) oftentimes uses Tito’s brand vodka which is pricier but has a very clean taste so the vanilla can shine through.
 I’ve also heard many praise Costco’s Kirkland Signature Vodka, which I’ve never tried, but has excellent reviews.

 Where do you find decently priced vanilla beans?

 I hope one day I can update this post with a better answer, but for the moment, there is a serious shortage in vanilla beans so the prices have gone way up.
 I’ve ordered from several companies and my favorite beans BY FAR are from Beanilla.
 To get a good price on them, my sisters and I bought a pound of them together.
 They ended up being about $2 a piece and they are the biggest, most wonderful smelling beans I've ever had.
 I only use 5 of these beans per jar and it is the best extract to ever come out of my kitchen.
 I buy the Madagascar Grade B Vanilla Beans.
 Use the code TIDBITS to get 7% off your order at Beanilla.

 What’s the best type of bean to use?